MinaProtocol/mina/src/app/rosetta/README.md

 ## Changelog

+2021/11/01:

+- Reorganize `/account/balance` for performance:
+  - Only query the archive database on historical queries
+  - If a GraphQL request to the daemon fails, try again but via the archive database
+  - Breaking change: If an account is not found via a historical query, return an Account_not_found error
+  - Breaking change: If a lookup is performed via the historical query, omit the nonce.
+If you depend on the nonce, just make the (non-block-identifier) request again.

 2021/10/27:

 - Adds memo to construction in the same way as `valid_until`.
 To use a memo, add the `memo` field to the metadata next to `valid_until` and give it a string, like `"memo": "hello"`.
 The string must be small -- it is limited to less than 32 bytes.